 Rental merchandise is rented by customers through rental-purchase agreements providing for weekly or monthly payments.
 The agreements automatically renew with each payment.
-Rent is collected in advance at the beginning of each rental period, is nonrefundable and is recognized as revenue when collected.
-This approximates, in all material respects, the revenue that would be reflected if rental revenue was recognized over the term of the agreements.
+Rent is collected in advance at the beginning of each rental period, is nonrefundable and is recognized as revenue over the rental term.
 Ownership of the rental items passes to the customer when the customer makes the requisite number of rental payments stipulated by the agreement, generally 12 to 30 monthly payments.
 In the accompanying statements of operations, sales of merchandise primarily includes cash received for outright sales of previously rented merchandise and final rental payments immediately preceding the passage of title to the respective customers.
 Cost of merchandise sold represents the undepreciated cost of merchandise on the date of sale.